MarufHimalay/early-riders/README.md

 # Early Rider

-A single page web application where customers can share their ride with another customers.
+This is a Ride Sharing platform.
+Riders can share their ride with another by selecting preferred vehicle, route, destination and fare.
+A google map is their to show the minimal distance between start and end point.
+Users have to login/signup to continue..
 [Live Website](https://early-rider.web.app/)

 ## Features